ATCC-Bioinformatics/genome_portal_api/README.md

 <summary>Advanced</summary>

 ### Download all genome entries as list example: <a name="download_all_genomes_to_list"></a>
 Running the below code will generate a list of every genome's metadata.
-Because the output was assigned to a variable, it will store as the assigned variable here `genomes` as well as `global_genome_metadata` by default.
+Because the output was assigned to a variable, it will store as the assigned variable `genomes` as well as `global_genome_metadata` by default.
 ```
 genomes=download_all_genomes()
 ```